PataphysicalSociety/soupault.app/site/blog/soupault-3.1.0-release.md

 This way you can more easily include purely technical headings without polluting your ToC with them.

-## What's next?
+## What’s next?

-I hoped to implement the long-planned system of hooks this summer, but that plan clearly didn't work out.
+I hoped to implement the long-planned system of hooks this summer, but that plan clearly didn’t work out.
 Implementing a fully 1.0.0-compliant TOML library took much more effort than I hoped, and there have been too many other things to take care of.
-However, that idea is not abandoned and I'll get back to it as time allows.
+However, that idea is not abandoned and I’ll get back to it as time allows.
 If you have any ideas for a hook system that would allow plugins to take over any step, feel free to share them.

 <hr>